27rajyash/cn_ddos_protection_python/DDoS_Docs/Malhar's Log.md

 #Log4 {30-12-2024 [12:46:07]}

 There was no outro for yesterday's log and I don't think that I'll be able to do much today either or tomorrow as a matter of fact because I have other stuff (Abhiyanta)!

+Okay I just learned that there is no point in employing 8 workers, they can only work one at a time.
+The reason being I've put them in 'sync' mode, I have to change that to 'gevant' (see [[Dependencies]].
+Also the workers are concurrently changing the request_data={} dictionary in rate_limiter.py so I also have to implement shared memory for them to share.
+Pretty simple upgrades but took a while and had to download two new [[Dependencies]].
+One of them is redis for which you also have to download a separate redis-server application and run it in the background.
+Although much simpler to download and implement than mysql.

+I'm gonna run the redis server in the same directory as my project so that it doesn't clutter my arch linux.
+It's .conf file and .log file will also be in project folder.
+I want to do the same thing with mysql server but I doubt I can get Rajjo to work with that...
+YOU KNOW WHAT, I'mma do it anyways.

+#Log5 {2-1-2025 [00:08:12]}

+I don't know what happened the last two days but I neither had fun nor did I work on this project.

+Okay, so what we'll be doing today is that we'll make a reverse proxy using nginx for our web server.
+For definition of reverse proxy see [[Random Info]] and for nginx see [[Dependencies]].
+Okay now we come across a dilemma, it appears that our rate limiter should be in the reverse proxy which is our nginx.
+Now that's totally possible to do but that doesn't show that we know what a rate limiter is and how to implement it.
+Plus I'm also getting skeptical about the fact that we are not implementing anything at all, its all already coded.
+We are just using the already existing implementation and putting it all together.
+That doesn't necessarily show that we can code all of the underlying programs ourselves which we can't.
+But we are committed to making this project as lifelike as possible so you know what we have to do.

+#Log6 {3-1-2025 [20:39:12]}

+I've installed a reverse proxy on the webserver using nginx.
+I'm not gonna into details of its configuration just now.
+Rest assured, its configuration, error_log, access log are all stored in the project folder.
+I've also made separate folders for gunicorn, redis and nginx to store their respective files.
+I want to store everything related to the project in the project folder itself.

+nginx does nothing other than capture all the incoming http requests and send them over to gunicorn as of now.
+However, according to standard practice, we should employ the rate limiter function at this reverse proxy.
+But we'll look at that later, right now, we should focus on getting as many ddos mitigation techniques as possible.
+Next in line is blacklisting ips based on traffic.
+You know what this is a good point to make a commit.
+The project works as expected.